FRex/colors/README.md

 same words in the output.
 E.g. to see potentially same values of some hash, (example is my other tool [pixelsum](https://github.com/FRex/pixelsum)):

+It does not correctly handle files with `NUL` (ASCII/UTF-8 byte of value 0, `00` in hex) in them.
+An option to handle this might be added later.

 ![screenshot](screenshot.png)

 Run with `--addsep=chars` to add `chars` as extra word separators and with